Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

     - **Select an event hub policy**: Choose `EHPolicy`
     - **When prompted for a storage account choose**: Skip for now
     - **Select how you would like to open your project**: Choose `Add to workspace`.
-1. Open the file TwinsFunction.cs
+1. Open the file TSIFunction.cs
 1. Replace the code with the code sample below.

 ```C#